hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 NOTE: Full dataset means for all the entities and over the full date range for which data is loaded.

+NOTE: IN the above operations where <Days> is mentioned, one can either pass the number of days directly Or else one can pass the duration notations of ?W or ?M or ?Y (? == any number) to specify a given num of weeks or months or years, as the case may be.
+If one uses the duration notation, then the program, will automatically use a roughly appropriate number of days based on whether skipping of weekends is currently enabled or not.

 Look at raw/processed data
 =============================